 This form should only be used by those parents / carers requesting their child starts school in Reception, a full year behind their chronological age group.
-You should read the document 'Summer Born Children - Starting School: Advice for parents' before submitting this request.
+You should read the information on the webpage 'Summer Born Children - Starting School: Advice for parents.